Shouldering a Handgun with a Sig SB15 Brace

 Frequently Asked Questions

-Yes, it is legal to shoulder a handgun equipped with an SB15 brace.
-The ATF has ruled that the brace is not a stock and does not change the firearm's classification from a pistol to a rifle, making this method of firing permissible.
+Yes, according to ATF rulings, it is legal to shoulder a handgun equipped with an SB15 brace.
+The ATF has determined that the brace does not change the firearm's classification from a pistol to a rifle, as long as the brace itself is not modified to resemble a stock.

-What are the legal risks associated with modifying an SB15 brace?
+What are the legal risks associated with modifying a pistol brace like the SB15?

 Related News